These function attributes are supported by the RX back end:

 freit is used to return

 Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.

-On RX targets, you may specify one or more vector numbers as arguments
+On RX and RL78 targets, you may specify one or more vector numbers as arguments

 to the attribute, as well as naming an alternate table name.